nixworks/public/news/2015/11/19/index.md

 ##### United States
 ### [The U.S. House of Representatives, defying a veto-threat by President Barack Obama, overwhelmingly passes legislation to suspend the Obama administration's program to admit 10,000 Syrian and Iraqi refugees into the country.
 The bill will now face a vote in the U.S. Senate. ](/news/2015/11/19/the-u-s-house-of-representatives-defying-a-veto-threat-by-president-barack-obama-overwhelmingly-passes-legislation-to-suspend-the-obama-a.md)
-_Context: United States Senate, House of Representatives, Syria, Barack Obama, Iraq, United States, veto_
+_Context: veto, Iraq, House of Representatives, United States Senate, United States, Barack Obama, Syria_

 ## [Previous Day...](/news/2015/11/18/index.md)